department-for-transport-public/naptanmapper/README.md

 # naptanmapper
 naptanmapper is an R package, created to allow individuals to see National Public Transport Access Nodes (NaPTAN) data on a map.
-It utilises the [naptanr package](https://github.com/department-for-transport-public/naptanr) to access live NaPTAN API data, and is filterable both by locality and specific stops.
+It utilises the [naptanr package](https://github.com/department-for-transport-public/naptanr) to access live NaPTAN API data, and is filterable both by locality and specific stop.
 Data for the selection is displayed in a searchable table.
 This app is written in the R programming language.

 The NaPTAN dataset provides the location and type of every location you can join or leave public transport in England, Scotland and Wales.
 Further details and documentation on NaPTAN can be found [here](https://beta-naptan.dft.gov.uk/), and documenation on the NaPTAN API can be found [here](https://www.api.gov.uk/dft/national-public-transport-access-nodes-naptan-api/#national-public-transport-access-nodes-naptan-api).